Frequently Asked Questions

 Can I trust the information on your site, is it up-to-date?

-- Look at the date the information was last confirmed as accurate.
-Every venue details page shows it.
+- Look at the date the revision was submitted.
+Every venue details page displays it.

-- Phone the venue.
+- Finally, if after all the above steps, you're still not confident, phone the venue.
 If the line is dead the venue might have closed.
-If someone picks up, you can get a definite answer.

 Do you rank the events on how good they are?